UnseenWizzard/git_training/README.md

 For that we use `git clone https://github.com/{YOUR USERNAME}/git_training.git`

-As you can see in the diagram below, this copies the _Remote Repository_ into two places, your _Working Directory_ and the _Local Repositry_.
+As you can see in the diagram below, this copies the _Remote Repository_ into two places, your _Working Directory_ and the _Local Repository_.
 Now you see how git is _distributed_ version control.
 The _Local Repository_ is a copy of the _Remote_ one, and acts just like it.
 The only difference is that you don't share it with anyone.

-What `git clone` also does, is create a new folder whereever you called it.
+What `git clone` also does, is create a new folder wherever you called it.
 There should be a `git_training` folder now.
 Open it.

 ![Cloning the remote repo](img/clone.png)